 - The Lighthouse at Alexandria, Egypt

-The World’s only wonder of the Ancient World that still exists, The Great Pyramid of Giza was built in the vicinity of 2584 and 2561 BCE for the Egyptian Pharaoh Khufu (referred to in Greek as `Cheops’) and was the tallest man-made structure on the planet for just about 4,000 years.
-The Nile River in the north of Corio occupied the areas where these Pyramids were constructed.
-Khufu, Khafr, and Menkaura were the 3 pyramids worked between 2700 B.C. and 2500 B.C. as illustrious tombs.
+The only wonder of the ancient world that still exists, the Great Pyramid of Giza, was built around 2584 to 2561 BC for the Egyptian pharaoh Khufu (referred to in Greek as Cheops) and was the tallest manmade structure on the planet for just about 4,000 years.
+It is situated in the north of the country near to Cairo and the Nile.
+The three pyramids of Khufu, Khafre, and Menkaure were built between approximately 2700 BC and 2500 BC and served as illustrious tombs for the pharaohs.

-The biggest and most amazing Khufu covers around 13 acres of land and is accepted to have more than 2 million stone hinders weighing from 2 to 30 tons each.
-It ruled as the tallest structure on the planet for 4000 years.
-Truth be told, it took present-day man the nineteenth century to construct a structure taller than it.
-Incredibly, the about similar pyramids were worked without the guide of current apparatuses or looking over hardware.
-Researchers trust that the Egyptians utilized sledges and rollers made of the log to move heavy stones and boulders.
-The slanted dividers, which were proposed to impersonate the beams of the god of the sun, Ra, were initially worked as steps, and after that limestone was filled within them.
+The biggest and most amazing pyramid, Khufu’s pyramid, covers around 13 acres of land and is believed to contain more than two million stone blocks weighing from 4,000 to 60,000 pounds (2 to 30 tons) each, and it took until the 19th century for anyone to build anything taller.
+Incredibly, the pyramids were constructed without the use of modern technology or building instruments and it is thought that the Egyptians used sledges and rollers made of logs to move heavy stones and boulders.
+The sloped walls, which were intended to represent the beams of light from the sun god, Ra, were initially worked as steps, and after that, limestone was used to fill them in.

 6. The Statue of Zeus at Olympia, Greece